Francis3320/React_Tutorial/README.md

-This is a reract tutorial lessons
+This is a react tutorial lessons